WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2025-09-20-speaking-about-aks-security-at-the-hack-summit-2025.md

 I look forward to you watching the session!
 Be sure to check out the rest of the fantastic content available at The Hack Summit 2025.

-Join me online on Monday, Octobner 13, 2025.
+Join me online on Monday, October 13, 2025.

 You can register for the event and get more details on the <a href="https://thehacksummit.com/en" target="_blank" rel="noopener noreferrer">conference website</a>.